fieldtrip/website/workshop/nigeria2025/stimuli.md

 #### Find the USB serial port address

-Plug in the USB/parllel cable connected to the EEG system.
+Plug in the USB/parallel cable connected to the EEG system.

 ##### Windows

-On most Windows machines the serial port is callel "COM" and a number, e.g., "COM3".
+On most Windows machines the serial port is called "COM" and a number, e.g., "COM3".
 The exact name vary from machine to machine.
 Open the Device Manager (from the menu).
 Go to the overview of devices.
 Find the one corresponding to the connected device.
 Somewhere in the name it (usually) list the COM name.

-If not, you can try a "brute force" test, and see if you get triggers with any adresses, starting with "COM1", "COM2", and so on.
+If not, you can try a "brute force" test, and see if you get triggers with any addresses, starting with "COM1", "COM2", and so on.

 ##### macOS